cookies-xor-cream/HugoTest/content/posts/poetry/birds-of-a-feather-prelude.md

 ---

 The last we saw of her that night,
-Was the cawing and the laughs,
+was the cawing and the laughs,
-Of a cigarette-wielding parrot,
+of a cigarette-wielding parrot,
 trying to get into her pants

 She was a parrot of her love,
-She was the reflection found inside,
+she was the reflection found inside,
-She was the sad truth that,
+she was the sad truth that,
-she held a mirrors without her doves.
+she held a mirrors lacking doves.

-She was echoes of of her tone,
+She was the echoes of her tone,
-That reinforced what she thought,
+that reinforced what she thought,
-Further, and forevermore,
+further, forevermore,
-A wooden house recast in stone.
+a wooden house recast in stone.

 And the concrete had to grow its wings,
-A tattered pair, but colourful,
+a tattered pair, but colourful,
-And light enough to catch and scoop
+and light enough to catch and scoop
 the air found underneath.

 She said that he was still:
-Bluebottle eggs, on a buzzing lake,
+bluebottle eggs, on a buzzing lake,
-But she kept talking talking talking
+but she kept talking talking talking,
-Talking for her sake.
+talking for her sake.

-Coz she was a parrot of her love,
+coz she was a parrot of her love,
-And the dove was stuck inside,
+and the dove was stuck inside,
-She told her that she loved her,
+she told her that she loved her,
-But she was just looking for a light.
+but was just looking for a light.